Castelvill/SandstormBox/README.md

     make

-Alternatively you can use Visual Studio Code to compile the engine with the CTRL+SHIFT+B shortcut and clicking "Compile Engine".
+Alternatively (less cooler approach) you can use Visual Studio Code to compile the engine with the CTRL+SHIFT+B shortcut and clicking "Compile Engine".

 ## Troubleshooting

-- If the text has a glitched font, you can change the antialiasing samples to 1 in the .config file.
+- If the rendered text has a glitched font, you can change the antialiasing samples to 1 in the .config file.